 No solicitation or unauthorized gathering will be allowed in any school district parking lot between the hours of 4:00 p.m. and 8:00 a.m.
-Students in violation of this rule for use of school property may be subject to disciplinary action and the District reserves the right to notify law enforcement of any trespassing in violation of this rule.
+Students, who cause a disruption, violate this rule on school property may be subject to disciplinary action and the District reserves the right to notify law enforcement of any trespassing in violation of this rule.